 Prepare normal sperm chromatin according to the method described previously 13.

-Prepare MMS-treated sperm chromatin.
+Prepare MMS-treated sperm chromatin

-Resuspend normal sperm chromatin in 0.5ml Buffer X.
+Resuspend normal sperm chromatin in 0.5 ml Buffer X.

-Add MMS to the resuspended chromatin to a final concentration of 100mM (around 5.5μl from 9.1M stock of MMS).
+Add ~ 5.5 μl of MMS (9.1 M in stock) to 500 μl resuspended chromatin to a final concentration of 100 mM.

-Incubate the microcentrifuge tube at room temperature for 30 minutes with rotation.
+Incubate sperm chromatin in microcentrifuge tube at room temperature for 30 minutes with rotation.

-Spin the microcentrifuge tube at 2,100 rpm for 10 minutes at room temperature using IEC CL2 centrifuge.
+Spin the microcentrifuge tube at 686 x g (2,100 rpm) for 10 minutes at room temperature using the IEC CL2 clinical centrifuge with swinging bucket rotor and tube adaptors.

-Discard the supernatant and resuspend pellet in 0.5ml Buffer X plus BSA (3%), DTT (0.1mM) and Aprotinin/Leupeptin (10 μg/ml each).
+Discard supernatant and resuspend the pellet in 0.5 ml of Buffer X plus BSA (3%), DTT (0.1 mM) and Aprotinin/Leupeptin (10 μg/ml each).

 Repeat steps (4) and (5) twice to wash the sperm chromatin.

-Determine the concentration of sperm chromatin and dilute them into 100,000 sperm/μl.
+Determine the concentration of sperm chromatin with a hemocytometer and dilute to 100,000 sperm/μl.
 Save 5 μl aliquots in -80°C freezer for further use.

 Prepare UV-treated sperm chromatin

-Add desired amount of (e.g. 10μl) normal sperm chromatin on the surface of a piece of Parafilm.
+Add desired amount (e.g. 10 μl) of normal sperm chromatin on the surface of a piece of Parafilm.

-Put the Parafilm into the chamber of a UV crosslinker.
-Set desired energy parameter (e.g., 1000J/m2), and start damaging the sperm chromatin by the UV light.
+Place the Parafilm into a UV crosslinker.
+Set desired energy parameter, depending on your experiment, and start to damage the sperm chromatin via UV light.
+For example, it takes approximately 21 seconds to reach 1,000 J/m2.

-After UV irradiation, UV-treated sperm chromatin will be added to egg extracts right away.
+After UV irradiation, UV-treated sperm chromatin should be added to egg extracts immediately.

-Preparation of DNA damage mimicking structure (AT70)
+Preparation of a DNA damage-mimicking structure (AT70)

-Synthetic oligo d(A)70 (designated as A70) and synthetic oligo d(T)70 (designated as T70) are dissolved in water into 2 μg/μl, respectively.
+Dissolve two synthetic oligonucleotides poly-(dA)70 (designated as A70) and poly-(dT)70 (designated as T70) in water to a concentration of 2 μg/μl, respectively.

-Add 100 μl A70 and 100 μl T70 to one 1.5 ml microcentrifuge tube.
-Boil such mixed solution for 5 minutes at 95°C in a heatblock.
+Add 100 μl of A70 and 100 μl of T70 to one 1.5 ml microcentrifuge tube.
+Boil mixed synthetic oligo solution for 5 minutes at 95°C in a heatblock.

-Take the dry bath block out of the equipment, and let it cool down to room temperature on bench.
-It takes around 45-60 minutes.
+Take the dry bath block out (with the tube containing AT mixture in it), and let it cool down to room temperature on a lab bench.
+This temperature adjustment takes around 45-60 minutes.

-This mixture is AT70 with final concentration of 2 μg/μl.

-Aliquot AT70 into 10 μl, and save in -20°C freezer for further use.
+The cooled mixture is AT70 with a final concentration of 2 μg/μl.
+Store 10 μl of AT70 aliquots in -20°C freezer for further use.

-Triggering DNA damage checkpoint in LSE with damaged sperm chromatin or DNA damage mimicking structure
+Triggering the DNA damage checkpoint in LSE with damaged sperm chromatin or a DNA damage-mimicking structure

 Induce DNA damage checkpoint in LSE with damaged sperm chromatin

-Add 50 μl LSE to 1.5 ml microcentrifuge tube, and complement it with 1 μl Energy Mixture and 2 μl of damaged sperm chromatin (final concentration ~4,000 sperm/μl reaction).
+Add 50 μl of LSE to a 1.5 ml microcentrifuge tube and complement it with 1 μl of Energy Mixture and 2 μl of damaged sperm chromatin (final concentration ~4,000 sperm/μl reaction).

-Incubate for 90 minutes at room temperature with flicking every 10 minutes.
+Incubate the reaction tube at room temperature for 90 minutes and flick the tube every 10 minutes.

-Check the nuclei formation after at least 30-minute incubation via fluorescence microscope.
+Dispense 1 μl of reaction mixture onto a microscope slide supplemented with 1 μl of nuclear dye solution after 30-minute incubation.
+Place a cover slip over the reaction mixture and check for nuclei formation via fluorescence microscope.
+Typically, round nuclei will form after 30 minutes of incubation, indicating DNA replication has initiated.

-Take 10 μl of reaction into 90 μl of sample buffer.
-Then the samples will be analyzed via immunoblotting using anti-Chk1 P-S344 or anti-Chk1 antibodies.
+Take 10 μl of the reaction mixture into 90 μl of sample buffer.
+Samples are analyzed via immunoblotting using anti-Chk1 P-S344 or anti-Chk1 antibodies.

 Induce DNA damage checkpoint in LSE with the AT70

-Add 50 μl LSE to 1.5 ml microcentrifuge tube, and complement it with 1 μl Energy Mixture and 1.6 μl Tautomycin (stock concentration 100 μM).
+Add 50 μl of LSE to a 1.5 ml microcentrifuge tube supplemented with 1 μl of Energy Mixture and 1.6 μl of Tautomycin stock.

-Add 1.25 μl pre-made AT70 (2μg/μl) or water (as negative control) to such reactions, respectively.
-Incubate this reaction at room temperature for 90 minutes.
-Flick the reactions every 10 minutes.
+Add 1.25 μl of pre-made AT70 (2μg/μl) or water (as negative control) to each reaction.
+Incubate the reactions at room temperature for 90 minutes.
+Flick the reaction tubes every 10 minutes.